 In 2010, Once Innovations revealed the SCD conditioning circuit for AC LEDs, improving power factor, distortion, and luminous efficacy, whilst adding less weight, volume, and parts than existing solutions.
 Such technology is likely to be more viable as LED prices decrease.

 If you’re billed for reactive power, high power factor (HPF) lamps and luminaires may help reduce these charges.
 Lyco sells a variety of HPF products, including:

 The Carina LED Semi Flush has a 0.93 power factor.
 An IP65 rating means you can install this light almost anywhere, including outdoors or in bathrooms.
 This versatile luminaire is useful in many commercial or residential applications.

-A great recessed fitting for many commercial uses is the Eternity LED Downlight, which has a 0.95 power factor.
-Long-lasting Samsung LEDs are integrated, with an expected 50,000 hour lifespan.
+A great recessed fitting for many commercial uses is the Eternity LED Downlight which can be configured for non-maintained or maintained operation.
+Long-lasting LEDs are integrated, with an expected 35,000 hour lifespan.

 Offering numerous advantages over fluorescent counterparts, the Robus Vulcan LED Batten has a 0.95 power factor.
 This tough fitting is ideal for industrial applications, including car parks, corridors, factories, farm buildings, sheds, and garages.

 For offices, schools, and hospitals, the LED Light Panel offers many benefits.
 It is neat, hygienic, and superbly energy efficient.
 This top-quality luminaire has a minimum 0.9 power factor.